-  Our global partnership with leading conservation charity WWF sees us collaborating across our school network, impacting on the education of more than 31,000 young people each year.
-With the WWF having played a key role in identifying the United Nations' Sustainable Development Goals, it is a natural partnership for Globeducate.
+Our global partnership with leading conservation charity WWF sees us collaborating across our school network, impacting on the education of more than 31,000 young people each year, ensuring that through engaging and inspiring sustainability education they can drive change.
+With WWF having played a key role in identifying the United Nations' Sustainable Development Goals, it is a natural partnership for Globeducate.

 Festival of Sustainability

 Working with WWF´s Education Team, Globeducate schools join together online once a year to celebrate their successes in sustainability projects.
 Each school taking part has the opportunity to showcase their projects, priorities and achievements during the academic year.
 Most of this work is led by the school´s Eco-Council and examples can range from curriculum work in biology, such as learning about plant-based diets, to activities to celebrate Earth Day such as meeting an expert on soil and taking part in Earth Hour.
 Other activities include: beekeeping and challenges such as ´Meatless Monday´, Recycle-friendly Valentine´s Day, guided nature walks, composting, chicken coop, green roof project and banning single-use plastic in dining halls.